pasqal-io/emulators/docs/index.md

 - Parallel TDVP on multiple GPUs
 - More noise:
-    - the currently unsupported noises in the pulser `NoiseModel`
+    - the currently unsupported noises in the Pulser `NoiseModel`
 - Differentiability

 ## More Info